Alexander Drummond of Carnock

 Alexander Drummond of Carnock (died c.
 1545), was a Scottish landowner and ally of the Douglas family involved in a plan to besiege Stirling Castle.

+Career

 Alexander Drummond was the son of Robert Drummond 3rd laird of Carnock and Marion Monteith daughter of laird of West Carse.

 One of his ancestors was Elizabeth Airth, joint heiress of the lands of Airth, Carnock, Plean, and he inherited the lands of Carnock and Arnmore.